dashpay/docs/docs/user/masternodes/setup-evonode.rst

   Refer to the dashmate page for :hoverxref:`alternative installation options <dashmate-install>`.

-Continue with the :ref:`Registration step <register-hpmn-dashmate>` to setup the collateral, keys and construct the ProTx transaction required to enable your masternode.
+Continue with the :ref:`Registration step <register-evonode-dashmate>` to setup the collateral, keys and construct the ProTx transaction required to enable your masternode.